-The Athanasian Creed is dated from A.D.
-361. It is named after Athanasius, but it is unlikely he wrote it.
+The Athanasian Creed is dated around AD 360.
+It is named after Athanasius, but it is unlikely he wrote it.

-It has some differences from the Nicene Creed, which are addressed on the Trinity page on this site.
-Those differences developed during the 4th century when the debate with the Arians (named after Arius of Alexandria) was raging.
+It is quite different from the Nicene Creed, which are addressed on the Trinity page on this site.
+Those differences developed during the 4th century when the debate with the Arians was raging.

 Icon of Athanasius